Kesavanpara: History

 All the tea and coffee plantations were originally started by the British.
 These were later on sold to the natives.
 The construction took into account the cold climate of the region.

 Setharkundu

 Another famous tourist attraction is the Seetharkundu.
 The traditional beliefs of the area say that Rama, Lakshmana and Sita of the epic Ramayana had lived in the place and Sita used to offer worship with the water from a small stream.

 Migrant Workers

 The workers in the plantations are mostly of Tamil origin.
 They are put up in shacks known as 'padi' in local language.
 Manalaroo Estate runs a school and a hospital for the workers and their children.

 Transportation

 Keshavan Para connects to other parts of India through Palakkad city.
 National Highway No.544 connects to Coimbatore and Bangalore.
 Other parts of Kerala is accessed through National Highway No.66 going through Thrissur.
-The nearest major railway station is Shornur.
+The nearest major railway station is Palakkad Junction.
 The nearest airport is Coimbatore.